For rising 9th-12th graders

 • Classes and laboratory sessions led by graduate students and faculty working on cutting-edge research projects.

 • Guest speakers from the Aerospace industry.
 Past guest speakers were representatives of NASA, Northrop-Grumman, Orbital ATK, and JPL.

 • Field trip to the local airport where participants have the opportunity to take an actual flight in a small aircraft operated by the Institute of Aviation.

-Camp Coordinator: Dr. Brian Woodard serves as the Director of Undergraduate Programs in Aerospace Engineering.
+Camp Coordinator: Dr. Brian Woodard serves as the Director of Undergraduate Programs in the department of Aerospace Engineering at the University of Illinois at Urbana-Champaign’s Grainger College of Engineering.
 He organizes several summer outreach programs and developed the curriculum for this Aerospace Engineering camp.
 Dr. Woodard earned his Ph.D. in Aerospace Engineering from the University of Illinois where he studied high-energy chemical lasers.
 His current research interests include engineering education and aircraft icing aerodynamics.

 From previous years: